· 4 min read

 How We Built Wageasy: From Idea to App Store with React Native

-A behind-the-scenes look at how notchip designed and built Wageasy — a professional invoicing app for freelancers — using React Native, Expo, and on-device AI.
+A behind-the-scenes look at how notchip designed and built Wageasy — a professional invoicing app for freelancers — using React Native, Expo, and a local-first architecture.

-A behind-the-scenes look at how notchip designed and built Wageasy — a professional invoicing app for freelancers — using React Native, Expo, and on-device AI.
+A behind-the-scenes look at how notchip designed and built Wageasy — a professional invoicing app for freelancers — using React Native, Expo, and a local-first architecture.

 Every great app starts with a frustration.
 For Wageasy, it was watching freelancers struggle with invoicing — cobbling together spreadsheets, chasing payments, and losing hours to paperwork that should take minutes.